 Managing Treatment-Resistant Depression

 If you have depression symptoms, you should first work with your doctor to try antidepressant medication and talk therapy over a set period of time to see if that helps.
-Once your provider confirms a treatment-resistant depression diagnosis, the Froedtert & MCW health network offers three distinct therapy options.
+Once your provider confirms a treatment-resistant depression diagnosis, the Froedtert & MCW health network offers two distinct therapy options.